nusofthq/avchat-documentation/wordpress-community-pro.md

   You might also want to remove the page holding the `[chat]` tag that was replaced by the plugin with the AVChat 3 software

   <h2 id="multisite">Multisite support</h2>
-  WP has a special mode called Multisite.
-This mode has been introduced in 2010 in WP 3.0.
+  WordPress has a special mode called **Multisite**.
+This mode has been introduced in 2010 in WordPress 3.0.

-  Starting with build 2359 the plugin adds support for installations of WordPress with multisite on.
+  Starting with build 2359, the plugin adds support for installations of WordPress with multisite on.

   A new WP user role is present in multisite setups: